‘Mass Effect: Andromeda’ Gameplay Footage And Season Pass Questions And Answers

 Mass Effect: Andromeda Season Pass

 In a surprising shift away from current industry standards, BioWare announced Mass Effect: Andromeda will not feature a season pass.
-Aaron Flynn, the BioWare genereal manager, was less than forthcoming about the details.
+Aaron Flynn, the BioWare general manager, was less than forthcoming about the details.
 With asked if Andromeda would release with a Season Pass, he replied with a simple “Nope.”
 A follow-up question inquired as to the nature of future DLC’s for the new Mass Effect game, but Flynn merely said, “We’ll talk about that later,” reportsIBT.

-As for what comes next, that is anybody’s guess since BioWare is being rather tight-lipped about features and release info.
+As for what comes next, that is anybody’s guess since BioWare is rather tight-lipped about features and release info.
 Interestingly enough, Andromeda is one of two EA titles to lack the expected Season Pass feature.
 Titanfall 2 released without a Season Pass as well.
 In a Tweet from the official Titanfall page, the developer stated, “Remember when buying a game got you everything?
 Another reason

 #Titanfall2 is different, no season pass needed…”